mongodb-partners/IoT_Greengrass_Realm_GenAI_framework/4-aws-sagemaker/predictive-maintenance/README.md

 ![S3 sensor data](../../media/predict-sensor-data.png)

-Here the file names are the vehicle ids (MongoDB Object IDs) and the files themselves contain the last 20 voltage and current sensor readings in the format expected by the sagemaker endpoint.
+Here the file names are the vehicle IDs (MongoDB Object IDs) and the files themselves contain the last 20 voltage and current sensor readings in the format expected by the Sagemaker endpoint.

 To set up the trigger, open your Lambda function and click on Add trigger.

 ![Lambda trigger](../../media/lambda-s3-trigger.png)

-In the Select a source dropdown, choose S3, fill in the prefix (the one used in the export function in app services), check Acknowledge and click on Add.
+In the Select, a source dropdown, choose S3, fill in the prefix (the one used in the export function in app services), check Acknowledge, and click on Add.